Ten Worst LinkedIn Profile Mistakes

 But if you never engage, comment or share anything on LinkedIn, what does that say about you to someone viewing your LinkedIn presence?

-It says you are disinterested, aloof and don't care much about the people in your network.
+It suggests you are disinterested, aloof and don't care much about the people in your network.
 Not a good look.

 So — get active on LinkedIn by following the Doctor's LinkedIn 5-a-Day Diet.
 In as little as ten minutes as day, you can raise your visibility, legibility and credibility on LinkedIn...